Mark Twain wrote: “If you pick a starving dog and make him prosperous, he will not bite you. This is the principal difference between dog and man.”

 Usually, threats come with education and exposure.
 Uneducated people live their lives because they haven’t studied SWOT analysis.
-Children are friends to all because they know nothing about threats.
+Children are friends with all because they know nothing about threats.

-Thus, an African politician, who is normally educated or has exposure, will loot public treasury, armed with financial war chest to fight his ‘enemies’.
+Thus, an African politician, who is normally educated or has an exposure, will loot the public treasury, armed with a financial war chest to fight his ‘enemies’.
 Likewise, a capitalist who equally has contacts is readily looking for threats that may possibly bring down his business.

 Hence, the African politician who can’t find enemies will start throwing darts at opponents.
 And if any of his opponents should respond to his mischief, that opponent becomes that elusive threat that he’s been searching for.
 Then the politician will use his looted funds to destroy his imaginary foe.